Zaphod's Guide to Safely Consuming PGGB Plus

 • Auto: The output rate will be a multiple of the base sampling rate of the source track.

 • Always output 44.1kHz rates: The output rate will always be a multiple of 44.1kHz, even if the source track has a base sampling rate of 48kHz.
-This is useful if your DAC or Player does not support 48kHz DSD rates.
+This is useful if your DAC or Player does not support 48kHz DSD rates such as Roon.
+It is rarely needed for PCM.
 It is also useful if the highest PCM or DSD rate supported by your DAC is a multiple of 44.1kHz rate.
 Please note, inter-rate conversion requires additional processing time but memory requirements do not change much.

 • Always output 48kHz rates: The output will always be a multiple of 48kHz, even if the source track is has a base sampling rate of 44.1kHz.
 This is useful if your DAC always internally converts to a multiple of 48kHz rate or if your DAC performs best at the highest 48kHz rate for PCM or DSD.
 Please note, inter-rate conversion requires additional processing time but memory requirements do not change much.